davidsdearaujo/flutter_easy_di/README.md

 Social - GitHub Forks, Github Org's Stars (if using Flutterando as the main org), YouTube Channel Subscribers (Again, using Flutterando, as set in the example)
 --->

+---

 <br>
-Hey there! 👋 This is a super simple and flexible way to organize your Flutter app into modules, with some cool dependency injection features thrown in.
+Hey there! 👋 This is a super simple and flexible way to organize your Flutter app into modules, with a dependency injection features thrown in.

 ## Features